openimsdk/docs/README.md

    ```bash
    npm run start
    ```
+At this point, you can access the local [http://localhost:3000](http://localhost:3000/) port.

 In the `package.json` file, the `scripts` section provides various commands to help you work with the documentation: